hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

   data.
 See the [Hazelcast IMDG Deployment and Operations Guide](https://hazelcast.com/resources/hazelcast-deployment-operations-guide/)
   .

-> Hazelcast IMDG offers lite members to prevents the memory usage on these members.
+> Hazelcast IMDG offers lite members to prevent the memory usage on these members.
 Lite members do not own any partitions, but they can access partitions that are owned by other members in the cluster.
 If there is no specific advantage of using non-homogeneous cluster